saurabhhhpandeyyyy/saurabhhhpandeyyyy/README.md

 </div>

+---

 <div align="center">
 <i>🚀 Open to Summer 2026 Internships — AI/ML · Data Science · GenAI · Data Engineering</i>
 <br><br>
-<i>Always happy to connect and collaborate — feel free to reach out! 😊</i>
+<i>I believe the best AI is the kind that quietly improves someone's day — or saves a life.
+Always happy to connect and collaborate. 😊</i>
 </div>